 - Account Holder

-To begin, drag the Authorize.net connector into your connector timeline and click on "configure."
+To begin, add the Authorize.net connector to your connector timeline and click on "configure."
 Then, follow the steps below.

 1. Account Settings

 Enter the API Login ID and Transaction Key, which you can find under Settings in your Authorize.net account.

 MD5 Hash value - this field is not required.
 You can find information on using this field here: MD5 Hash